jkminder/data2neo/docs/documentation.md

 ```

 ## Building your own Wrappers
 A wrapper allows you to inject custom code into the conversion.
 A wrapper inserts preprocessing and postprocessing before and after a wrapped factory.
 There are three possibilities on how to create such factory wrappers.
 The simplest way is to define either a **preprocessor** (processing the [`Resource`](api.md#Resource) before it is passed to the factory) or a **postprocessor** (processing the factory's output).
 They are created by writing a simple python function.
-If you need more sophisticated functionality that uses both, you can define a entire wrapper class.
+If you need more sophisticated functionality that uses both, you can define an entire wrapper class.
 This chapter will guide you through the creation of your own wrappers.

 <img src="assets/images/wrapper.jpg" alt="drawing" width="400"/>

 ### Background
 First, we need to be aware of the different factory types *rel2graph* uses.
 The input of every factory is always a resource, but depending on the type the output varies.
-To write wrappers, we need to distinguish the two main factory types: **SubGraphFactories** and **AttributeFactories**.
+To write wrappers, we need to distinguish the two main factory types: **SubgraphFactories** and **AttributeFactories**.

 <img src="assets/images/factory_hierarchy.png" alt="drawing" width="400"/>

 #### AttributeFactories